Insight Tarot - iOS App

 Transcript failed.
 User returning to email input in (TBD) sec.

 The email form appears again with the field in focus.
+If user decides to give up, they can close using the “X” at top.

-Multi-Card Readings: Loading + Error Handling
+Multi-Card Reading: Loading + Error Handling

 While most multi-card AI summarization completes in seconds, I added a loader with progressive messaging to build anticipation.
 Progressive messaging also masks retry attempts in the background.
 If all retries fail, a modal prompts the user to retry or return to Home.